FALL 2018 COURSE SESSION STARTS OCTOBER 2018

 - 24 CPEUs for registered dietitians and dietetic techs through Commission on Dietetic Registry (CDR.org)

-- 15.25 AMA PRA Category 1 credit)s) CMEs through MEDCOM for physicians/health care providers adn non-health care providers.
-Register at https://education.mods.army.mil/cme/
+- 15.25 AMA PRA Category 1 credit(s) CMEs through MEDCOM for physicians/health care providers and non-health care providers.
+Register at https://education.mods.army.mil/cme/ (Pending)

 - 24 CPHS for public health practitioners/health promotion professionals through national Board of Public Health Examiners (NBPHE.org)